TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    All arguments are optional, and all except for *m* should be specified in keyword form.

-   Test examples in docstrings in functions and classes reachable from module *m* (or module :mod:`__main__` if *m* is not supplied or is ``None``), starting with ``m.__doc__``.
+   Test examples in docstrings in functions and classes reachable kutoka module *m* (or module :mod:`__main__` if *m* is not supplied or is ``None``), starting with ``m.__doc__``.

-   Also test examples reachable from dict ``m.__test__``, if it exists and is not ``None``.  ``m.__test__`` maps names (strings) to functions, classes and strings; function and class docstrings are searched for examples; strings are searched directly, as if they were docstrings.
+   Also test examples reachable kutoka dict ``m.__test__``, if it exists and is not ``None``.  ``m.__test__`` maps names (strings) to functions, classes and strings; function and kundi docstrings are searched for examples; strings are searched directly, as if they were docstrings.

    Only docstrings attached to objects belonging to module *m* are searched.